 It is a vintage-looking mic with great aesthetics, which is essential if you are creating videos and your mic is a part of your frame.

-As we already mentioned, Blue Yeti Nano comes with both Cardioid and Omni pickup patterns, and you can easily switch between them directly on the mic.
+As I already mentioned, Blue Yeti Nano comes with both Cardioid and Omni pickup patterns, and you can easily switch between them directly on the mic.

 Cardioid is excellent for sound coming from one direction (i.e., gaming or streaming), while Omni is perfect for multi-speaker podcasts.

-It is Plug and Play mic and compatible with both Mac and PC; however, it needs an additional software installation for fine-tuning and gain control.
+It is a plug-and-play mic and compatible with both Mac and PC; however, it needs an additional software installation for fine-tuning and gain control.

-A great thing about it is that you can easily use the built-in headphone output to monitor recordings without any latency easily.
+A great thing about it is that you can easily use the built-in headphone output to monitor recordings without any latency.

 It does have additional equipment like mounts and stands, but they are sold separately.

 Blue is a longstanding mic manufacturer.
 They aim to deliver high-quality equipment on a budget, and snowball was one of their first products aimed at the internet and live recording.

 The story behind Blue snowball’s design is credited to the daughter of one of the founders, an aspiring musician wanting to share her music on the internet in the ’90, who asked for a mic with such characteristics and shaped her hands into a ball – hence snowball.